nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 We use the `toHaveClass` matcher of Jest to know that the class has been applied to an element.

-Inside App.js, we are going to add the updateTodo function and pass it to our TodoItem component.
+To make the test pass, inside App.js, we are going to add the updateTodo function and pass it to our TodoItem component.

 ```jsx filename=App.js linesToHighlight=19
 // other code above